HSLdevcom/digitransit-ui/docs/Configuration.md

-Digitransit-ui is configured using several configuration files or command line interface (CLI) options.
+Digitransit-ui, where ui stands for user interface (UI), is configured using several configuration files or command line interface (CLI) options.

 # Config.*.js file
 These files are located in the `app/configurations` directory.